Jacob-Walton/buses-info/README.md

 }
 ```

-## Security Measures
+## Security Implementation

-The system implements standard security protocols:
+The application implements industry-standard security measures:

 - HTTPS enforcement
 - CSRF protection
-- Rate limiting
+- API rate limiting
-- Cookie security
+- Secure cookie configuration
-- Input validation
+- Input validation and sanitization
-- XSS mitigation
+- XSS mitigation techniques

 ## Development Status

 This project is under active development.
-Contributions must follow established coding standards.
+Contributions must follow the project coding standards and undergo review before acceptance.

-## Legal Statement
+## Disclaimer

-This project is an independent project and is not affiliated with any external organisations.
+This is an independent project and is not affiliated with or endorsed by any public transportation authority or Runshaw College.

-## Attributions

-For attributions, see the [ATTRIBUTIONS](ATTRIBUTIONS) file.

 ## License

 This project is licensed under the License for Buses-Info.
-For more details, see the [LICENCE](LICENCE) file.
+See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any enquiries:
+For inquiries or contributions:

 - Email: [jacob-walton@konpeki.co.uk](mailto:jacob-walton@konpeki.co.uk)
+- Issues: GitHub issue tracker